 Find answers to frequently asked questions about recruiting testers via Centercode's Recruiting tool

 Our goal with the Recruiting tool is to make the process of user acquisition feature-rich and flexible, while still maintaining reliability and consistency.
-With Centercode's Recruiting, you’ll create Opportunities within your projects that utilize various Sources for bringing in your users.
-To keep track of users you’ve invited, Opportunities leverage Opportunity Pools - a compiled list of all individuals and unique access Keys associated with an Opportunity.
+With Centercode's Recruiting, you’ll create Project Recruitments within your projects that utilize various Inivitation Types for bringing in your users.
+To keep track of users you’ve invited, Project Recruitments leverage Project Recruitment Pools - a compiled list of all individuals and unique access Keys associated with an Project Recruitment.

 In this guide, you’ll find answers to many of our most frequently encountered questions and issues.
 Click the link for in-depth details and troubleshooting steps or scroll below to locate it:

 Recruiting is a set of connected tools that handle all of the ways users join your Customer Validation Community or Project.
 These tools have been implemented to standardize the way users are identified, invited, and join.
 (Read More about Recruiting)

 How do I invite users to my Community and Project?